 If your baby isn’t crawling yet, a baby bouncer can be a lifesaver.
-People are always looking to sell bouncers their babies have outgrown, so check garage sales or online marketplaces if you’re looking to save some money and don’t mind buying second hand.
-Amazon also has a lot of budget-friendly options if you’re looking to buy new.
-This design is super-portable which means it’s easy to move from room to room (just remember to take baby out first!)
+People are always looking to sell bouncers their babies have outgrown, so check garage sales or online marketplaces if you’re looking to save some money and don’t mind buying second-hand.
+Amazon also has a lot of budget-friendly options if you’re looking to buy something new including this lightweight option.

 There’s nothing worse than having to run out to the pharmacy to get a thermometer when you suspect your baby might have a fever.
 There are tons of different models to choose from, but even a cheap and simple armpit thermometer is nice to have on hand when your baby’s feeling a little too warm for comfort.
 This thermometer by Kinsa is too amazing not to mention.
-The thermometer comes with an app that takes a quick reading and offers guidance on next steps for care, and even tracks medication doses for each member of the family Best of all, it’s cheap enough to buy one for yourself and one to keep at grandma’s house.
+It comes with an app that takes a quick reading and offers guidance on next steps for care, and even tracks medication doses for each member of the family.
+I prefer the ear thermometer, but the Quickcare version is less expensive.
+You can find them here.

-While babies aren’t especially picky about their tableware, it’s nice to have some plastic bowls on hand for when they inevitably get knocked to the floor.
-These ones from IKEA are a cheap and easy add to the list of things to keep at grandma’s house that will make life easier for years to come.
+While kids aren’t especially picky about their tableware, it’s nice to have some breakproof bowls on hand for when they inevitably get knocked to the floor.
+These ones from Munchkin are inexpensive and have a suction base to have them stay put.
+I found them on Amazon.

 16. High chair

-Having food sprayed into your face while trying to feed your baby on your lap is only cute for the first Instagram post.
-The joy of feeding your child from a safe distance lasts a lifetime.
-Make sure you’ve got some kind of high chair handy when visiting grandma’s, whether it’s a cheap upright one, or a compact one that takes up next to no space when it’s stored away.
+Make sure you’ve got some kind of high chair handy when visiting grandma’s, whether it’s a cheap upright one or a compact one that takes up next to no space when it’s stored away.
 We love the Lobster chair from Phil and Ted – it’s survived 3 years with our toddler and is now on year 2 with our baby.
 We take it everywhere!
 You can find this one on Amazon.

 17. Bubble Bath